Simulation Reset Detection Calculator for Poisson Reset Risk

 1. Start with an anomaly rate, the average number of anomalies per year.

-4. Use Poisson math to convert that reset rate into the probability of at least one reset over the time horizon.
+4. Convert that reset rate into the probability of at least one reset over the observation horizon.

-Suppose anomalies occur at an average rate of λ events per year.
-If you watch the simulation for T years, the expected number of anomalies is λT.
+Suppose anomalies occur at an average rate of λ events per year in the simulated system.
+Over T years, the expected number of anomalies is λT.
 In a Poisson process, the probability of seeing exactly k anomalies in that window is:

 P(K=k)=λTkeλTk!